-- All users will have clearly defined access rights to school technical systems.
-Details of the access rights available to groups of users will be recorded by the Digital Competence Co-ordinator (Mr. D Cousins) and will be reviewed.
-These passwords will be reviewed and updated, further to a need arising from malicious authorisation attempts. - The pupils' digital work will be saved securely through their Hwb Learning Platform, with several online storage repository (J2E 'My Files', Office 365 Onedrive, Google Classroom). - Access to the Hwb User management portal, must also be available to the Headteacher or other nominated senior leaders and School Business Manager.
-Johnstown Primary School will not allow one user to have sole administrator access to this portal. - Replacement passwords for existing users with login or Multifactor Authentication Issues will be managed by the aforementioned administrators. - All users (staff and learners) will have responsibility for the security of their username and password and must not allow other users to access the systems using their login details.
-Any breaches of this policy must be immediately reported to the DCF and Online Safety Coordinator as breach of data security.
+- All users will have clearly defined access rights to school technical systems and devices.
+Details of the access rights available to groups of users will be recorded by the the Digital Competence Co-ordinator (Mr. D Cousins) and will be reviewed.
+These passwords will be reviewed and updated, further to a need arising from malicious authorisation attempts. - All staff user logins to the school's shared network will be protected by secure passwords that are regularly changed. - The pupils' digital/resources work will be saved securely through the password protected Hwb online repository (Either in J2E 'My Files' (FP and KS2) or Office 365 Onedrive (KS2). - The 'master / administrator' passwords for the school systems, used by the technical staff must also be available to the Headteacher / Principal or other nominated senior leader and kept in a secure.
+Johnstown Primary School will not allow one user to have sole administrator access. - Passwords for new users, and replacement passwords for existing users will be allocated by Mr D Cousins. - All users (adults and young people) will have responsibility for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security.